mhansen/graphviz-docs/content/en/docs/attrs/remincross.md

 types:
 - bool
 used_by: G
+description: If true and there are multiple clusters, run crossin
 ---
-If true and there are multiple clusters, run crossing minimization a second time.
+minimization a second time.